Rewards and Consequences

 Students will also be rewarded for their achievements.
 There are two categories of achievements:

 - General – which can be achieved by a student in any year group

 - Year group specific – which are rewards specific to a particular year group or groups

 Achievements encompass all aspects of school life.
 Some achievements are worked towards over time, whilst others can be gained through an individual activity, event or demonstration of excellence.
 When students accomplish an achievement they receive a digital badge on their ePraise profile.

 Roll of Honour board

 Every term, faculties will nominate a student from each year group for the Roll of Honour board, to recognise that they have consistently worked hard to improve their learning and completed work to a high standard.
 These students‘ names and photos will be displayed on the Roll of Honour Board within the faculty.
 Each faculty‘s highest performing student overall will also receive a prize in assembly.

 Achievement and Prize-giving Assemblies

-Special achievement assemblies for each year group (7-10) are held every summer term, to recognise persistent work, effort and achievement of students throughout the year.
-Faculties and Tutor teams nominate students for a range of awards, and parents are invited to attend to see their children‘s work rewarded.
+Special achievement assemblies for each year group are held every summer term, to recognise student excellence, effort and their achievements throughout the academic year.
+Subject areas and tutor teams also nominate students for a range of awards.
+This culminates in a presentation which parents and carers are invited to attend at the end of the summer term.